 I would like to explain the work of the technical indicators through the moving averages as an example.
-I am going to specify its plusses and minuses and show how traders may use technical tools to improve their trading performance.
+I am going to specify its pluses and minuses and show how traders may use specific tools to improve their trading performance.

 I think you have already guessed by the title that the line is meant to be drawn through the middle points of the bars’ values.
 If you want to put the indicator over the chart, open the “Indicators” tab in the top menu.
 Click Tools, then click Trend and then click Moving Average.

 You can easily find a huge amount of screenshots of traders’ workplaces.
 No matter whether they work in investment companies or banks, their charts are always filled with various lines and guides.
 I am sure you will find the moving averages among those lines.